Food and Nutrition (FN)

 Vegetarian food and nutrition principles with their application to health benefits and life cycles stages.
 Typically Offered: Varies.

 Identification of current public health nutrition problems; influence of socioeconomic, cultural and psychological factors on food and nutrition behavior; available community programs; program development and marketing; and the implications of public policy legislation; teaching/counseling methods for the nutrition education of small groups and individual clients/patients.
+Additional assignments required for graduate credit.
 Typically Offered: Fall.

 Credit arranged